 2) Bypass Switch

 The Crybaby Wah also has a bypass option for enabling or disabling the effect, which is pretty straightforward.
-When the pedal is engaged, the frequency response is altered dependent on the location of the rocker pedal.
+When the pedal is engaged, the frequency response is altered depending on the location of the rocker pedal.

 When the pedal is bypassed, the guitar signal passes through, without processing from the wah.
 However, the wah pedal is not a true bypass device, which means you will lose some of your tone.